Rupsa004/Moviezz/README.md

 # Moviezz
-A front page of Movie website html css js
+A front page of Movie website with html css & js